Joe Pullen

 Joe Pullen or Joe Pullum (c.
-1883 – December 15, 1923) was an African-American tenant farmer who was murdered by a lynch mob of local white citizens near Drew, Mississippi on December 15, 1923.
-While the circumstances that precipitated the violence were typical for that place and time, Pullen's case is unusual in that he managed to kill at least three members of the lynch mob and wound several others before ultimately perishing himself.
-Because of his courage, Pullen became a folk hero and his bravery was championed by the Universal Negro Improvement Association.
-While the incident received only brief national news coverage, the local repercussions were far more profound.
-As civil rights leader Fannie Lou Hamer recalled in an autobiographical essay on growing up in a nearby Mississippi town: "it was a while in Mississippi before the whites tried something like that again."
+1883 – December 15, 1923) was an African-American sharecropper who was lynched by a posse of local white citizens near Drew, Mississippi on December 15, 1923.

+While the circumstances that precipitated the violence were typical for that place and time, Pullen's case was unusual in that he managed to kill at least two members of the posse and wound several others before ultimately perishing himself.
+As such, Pullen became a folk hero to the local black population and was championed by the Universal Negro Improvement Association.

 Background

 Reports of lynchings in the American South had been on the rise since the end of World War I, which may have reflected an increase in the number of incidents.
 Over the course of the previous decade, eighty-six people had been lynched within the state of Mississippi alone (eighty-three black men, two white men, and one black woman).
 The rate varied by season, with fewer lynchings during the October and November harvest season when labor was at a premium, and a greater number once the harvest had been brought in and the process of "settling up" between plantation owner and sharecropper began.
 Up to this point there had been a handful of lynchings nationwide that had met with resistance, but the efforts to fight back were spontaneous, unorganized and solitary.
 While the lynching of Joe Pullen is considered one of the "most dynamic" cases of resistance, the event was typical in many respects: a dispute between a tenant and landlord in December resulting in ad hoc defense by the victim alone.